Two-dimensional magnetic recording

 Two-dimensional magnetic recording (TDMR) is a technology introduced in 2017 in hard disk drives (HDD) used for computer data storage.
 Most of the world's data is recorded on HDDs, and there is continuous pressure on manufacturers to create greater data storage capacity in a given HDD form-factor and for a given cost.
 In an HDD, data is stored using magnetic recording on a rotating magnetic disk and is accessed through a write-head and read-head (or read-element).
-TDMR allows greater storage capacity by advantageously combining signals simultaneously from multiple read-back heads to enhance the recovery of one or more of data-tracks.
+TDMR allows greater storage capacity by advantageously combining signals simultaneously from multiple read-back heads to enhance the recovery of one or more data-tracks.
 In this manner, data can be stored with higher areal-density on the disks thus providing higher capacity in each HDD.
-TDMR is a read-back technology and thus applies equally well to future recording (writing) technologies such as Heat-Assisted Magnetic Recording (HAMR) and Microwave-Assisted Magnetic Recording (MAMR).
+TDMR is a read-back technology and thus applies equally well to future recording (writing) technologies such as heat-assisted magnetic recording (HAMR) and microwave-assisted magnetic recording (MAMR).

 Overview

 The TDMR approach arose from a working group set up under INSIC to explore alternative future storage technologies.
 In the initial concept, the data-tracks were assumed to be very narrow tracks created by shingled recording and subject to considerable mutual interference.
 The read-heads were assumed to be each centered over a corresponding data-track and a joint detector would optimally recover data from several tracks simultaneously.
-The technique was viewed as akin to PRML in providing gains similar to and in addition to the gains from PRML but operating across the tracks rather than down the track.
+The technique was viewed as akin to partial-response maximum-likelihood (PRML) in providing gains similar to and in addition to the gains from PRML but operating across the tracks rather than down the track.
 A relatively large body of subsequent work has explored this configuration primarily from the perspective of signal processing.
 However, the technical challenge of creating an array of closely spaced read-heads and the complexity of jointly detecting data simultaneously on several tracks are both considerable.